 This is option takes an additional 3-4 hours and is dependent on the ice levels in the Gates of Mist.
 Otherwise, the descent can commence first thing in the morning after a stay over in the Howell Hut.

 Typical itinerary for the Normal route to Nelion.

-Click on each toggle to see more details for each day.
+Click on each day below to see more details.